lucav76/Fibry/README.md

 Fibry aims to replicate some of the features of the Erlang Actor System in Java.
 Fibry support of thread confinement allow you to send code to be execute in the thread/fiber of the actor.

+Simplicity first
+===
+*Fibry* has been designed to be simple yet flexible:
+- Your actor can and should use synchronous logic
+- There is a series of Stereotypes to handle common scenarios
+- You actors don't need to extend any particular class but they can just implement **Consumer** or **Function**
+- You actors also have the option to extend **CustomActor** and **CustomActorWithResult**, if it suits you best
+- If you choose to simply implements **Consumer** and **Function**, your actors can also be used "transparently" in code that knows nothing about Fibry
+- It is simple to retrieve the result of a message
+- It is possible to send messages to named actors even before they are created, potentially simplifying your logic; the messages can be discarded or processed when the actor will be available
+- There is a fluid interface to build the actors
+- You can receive messages of your choice while processing a message
+- You can "send code" to be executed in the thread/fiber of the actor (Chromium uses a similar mechanism)
+- **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository

 Some numbers
 ===
 So, fibers are better than threads.
 Got it.
 How much better?